Annie Live!: Development

 The project was announced by NBC on May 12, 2021 with Alex Rudzinski as the live television director and Lear deBessonet as the program director.
 It was also announced that Sergio Trujillo would choreograph the production.
 Other members of the production team included Emilio Sosa as costume designer, Jason Sherwood as scenic designer and Stephen Oremus providing new orchestrations.
 The special was executive produced by Rudzinski, Robert Greenblatt and Neil Meron.
 Rehearsals began in October in New York.

 On June 8, 2021, it was announced that Taraji P. Henson had been cast as Miss Hannigan in the production.
 Later, more casting was announced including Harry Connick Jr. as Daddy Warbucks, Nicole Scherzinger as Grace Farrell, Tituss Burgess as Rooster Hannigan, and Jane Krakowski as Lily St. Regis.

 In June 2021, NBC also announced that they would be holding a nationwide audition for the titular role, similarly to the casting of Shanice Williams as Dorothy Gale in The Wiz Live! and Maddie Baillio as Tracy Turnblad in Hairspray Live!
 Celina Smith was ultimately cast as Annie.

 In November 2021, Krakowski stepped down from her role due to a breakthrough case of COVID-19 and would be replaced by Megan Hilty.
 Also, it was announced that Andrea McArdle, who originated the role of Annie on Broadway, had been cast as Eleanor Roosevelt.
 McArdle, however, stepped away from the production in late November due to the hospitalization of her father.
 The part was subsequently written out, however McArdle still appears on the cast recording.

 Filming

 The broadcast was filmed at Gold Coast Studios in Bethpage, New York.

 Release

-The special premiered on NBC on December 2, 2021.
+The special premiered on NBC on December 2, 2021, and was later released on Blu-ray and DVD by Universal Pictures Home Entertainment.

 Reception

 The special, which was broadcast on December 2, 2021 by NBC, received 5.34 million viewers during its airing.
 After a week, the number of viewers rose to 6.29 million.

+Annie Live! received generally positive reviews from critics.